 - Organizations that do not meet the eligibility criteria in the section above

-- Organizations with overdue or incomplete accounting/reporting with the AFA or the Ministry of Culture and Status of Women
+- Organizations with overdue or incomplete accounting/reporting with the AFA or the Ministry of Arts, Culture and Status of Women

 What does this grant support

-Activities that accommodate and encourage diversity in the arts through projects that promote:
+Projects for creative development and artistic presentation that accommodate and encourage diversity in the arts through projects that promote:

 - innovative artists practises that blend artistic practises and disciplines in novel ways